ChandralekhaJonnalagadda/Guardian-Autonomous-Vehicle-Safety-Emergency-Response-System-Pipeline/README.md

 ---

-## ⏱️ Autonomous Watchlog Protocol
+## ⏱️ Autonomous WatchDog Protocol

 Guardian treats **silence as a signal**.

-Using **Amazon EventBridge**, a scheduled watchlog process runs every 60 seconds and scans DynamoDB for expired warning windows.
+Using **Amazon EventBridge**, a scheduled watchdog process runs every 60 seconds and scans DynamoDB for expired warning windows.
 Any unacknowledged warnings are automatically upgraded to `ESCALATED`, ensuring help is dispatched even if the occupant becomes incapacitated after the initial alert.

 ---